ivmai/bdwgc/README.md

 you should run `pkg-config` once before running `./autogen.sh` (autoreconf).

 Below we focus on the collector build using classic makefile.
-For the Makefile.direct-based process, typing `make test` instead of `make` will automatically build the collector and then run `setjmp_test` and `gctest`.
+For the Makefile.direct-based process, typing `make check` instead of `make` will automatically build the collector and then run `setjmp_test` and `gctest`.
 `Setjmp_test` will give you information about configuring the collector, which is useful primarily if you have a machine that's not already supported.
 Gctest is